Tel Moza 2023

 A large complex consisting of a large building and a courtyard laid out in an east to west orientation.
 The complex was built into the slope, and its massive northern wall, measuring 2 m in width, acts as a retaining wall against the slope.
 The building was exposed to a length of 20 m and a width of 13 m.
 The construction of the complex is dated to the Iron IIA (late 10th early 9th centuries BCE), and it exhibits the typical North-Syrian architectural plan employed in monumental temples as early as the third millennium BCE and comparable to the North Syrian Iron Age temples at Tel Tayinat and Ain Dara and to the temple of Solomon in Jerusalem as it is described in the biblical texts (1 Kings:1, 6–7; 2 Chronicles 3).

 The temple courtyard contained ample cultic remains that attest to its function as the focal point of public cultic activity in the complex, including an altar, an offering table, a pit filled with bones and ash, and an assemblage of cult vessels and artifacts comprising four figurines (two anthropomorphic and two zoomorphic), a large stand with plastic decoration, and a small pomegranate-shaped pendant.
 The unique figurines and cult stand employ morphology, typology and religious imagery typical throughout the ancient Near East since the second (and perhaps third) millennium BCE.

 At least four phases, spanning the Iron II (late 10th/early 9th to late 7th/early 6th centuries BCE) were discerned in the temple courtyard, and the study of these phases is a key factor in the Moẓa Excavations Project.

 Prof. Oded Lipschits

-It is our great pleasure and honor to work with partner universities.
-Our Partner Institutions include:
+It is our great pleasure and honor to collaborate with the universities, including: